michaud-jacobs/thesis/Q-curves/README.md

 # Q-curves

 This folder contains Magma code to support the computations in Chapter 9 of my thesis (Q-Curves and the Lebesgue–Nagell equation), based on joint work with Michael A. Bennett and Samir Siksek.
+All code runs on Magma V2.27-7 (and hopefully on later versions too).

 This folder contains the following files (more description is contained within each file):